 Some in Mosul wary of return of Iraq's government

-Breaking a two-week lull in fighting, Iraqi troops backed by the U.S.-led coalition's airstrikes and artillery push... .
 Iraqis displaced from Mosul wait for transportation to IDP camps, near Bartella, Iraq on Thursday, Dec.
 29, 2016.
+Breaking a two-week lull in fighting, Iraqi troops backed by the U.S.-led coalition's airstrikes and artillery pushed deeper into eastern Mosul on Thursday in a multi-pronged assault against Islamic State militants in the city.

 Discussions